Justineneema/alu-shell/basics/README.md

-this is my basics project
+This is my basics project